 at work and at home by following these 7 simple strategies.

-Finally, I had the opportunity to think about what I wanted to do, and that’s what led me to create Paauwerfully Organized.
+Finally, I took the opportunity to really think about what I felt called to do, and that’s what led me to create Paauwerfully Organized.
 Since 1995, I have been at the helm of my own business, combining my background as an Organizing & Productivity Consultant with my training as a Certified Professional & Personal Coach.

 More than a “coach”, I consider myself a Life Architect.
 Assisting clients all over the globe, I work to help you identify the “why” of your life, and then help you couple that with the “how” to create systems and structures to support that “why.”
 Yes, it’s organizing – but it’s much more than teaching you how to clean up your desk.
 We’ll design a blueprint that helps you live a purposeful and productive life… the life you deserve!

 My greatest joy is to empower and equip others to live the life of freedom and fulfillment they desire–to give them the internal and external tools to organize their entire life–so their environment and lifestyle reflect their values and passions.

 I’m still with the man I married in 1981, we have a grown daughter who lives nearby and our home is filled with three happy dogs.
 I still find time for music — singing in a choir at my church — and occasionally performing the National Anthem for the Seattle Mariners or other sports teams.

 Lyrics to a song I wrote years ago guide my life today.
 Listen to Your Heart is very much my message to friends, family and clients — and is the core principle around which my work as a Life Architect is aligned.

 We’ll spend 30 minutes on the phone (or Skype if you are outside the USA) discovering your vision for your ultimate business and personal life.
 We’ll uncover the challenges (some hidden, some obvious) that can sabotage your success.